Only Mother Teresa Has Done More For Women Than Donald Trump, Says His Surrogate

 “Our president has always degraded women — and we’ve always let him,” wrote Time magazine in December 2017, in a piece exploring Trump’s history of comments and behavior described as sexist and misogynist.

-Reminding her readers that Trump was caught on tape bragging about grabbing women by their genitals, writer Jill Filipovic concluded that the president does not see women as human being, but as “walking sex-holes.”
+Reminding her readers that Trump was caught on tape bragging about grabbing women by their genitals, writer Jill Filipovic concluded that the president does not see women as human beings, but as “walking sex-holes.”

 Most recently, as CNN reported, Trump came under fire for calling Denmark’s Prime Minister, Mette Frederiksen “nasty.”
 The president’s comments were a response to Frederiksen’s claim that his interest in buying Greenland was “absurd.”